cbodden/media-rollout/README.md

 - When this script is run with the "-c" option it will configure:
 -- SABnzbd with a null Usenet provider (you must provide your own) -- NZBHydra2 with three free indexers
--- Lidarr, Sonarr, and Radarr all using NZBHydra2 as an indexer and SABnzbd as a download client
+-- Lidarr, Sonarr, Radarr, and LazyLibrarian all using NZBHydra2 as an indexer and SABnzbd as a download client
-- LazyLibrarian, Plex, and Tautulli are being worked on for smooth configuration
+- Plex, and Tautulli are being worked on for smooth configuration
+- For proper operation of LazyLibrarian you need to get a GoodReads API key

 Requirements